Skip to content

 Will I be able to continue on in the lab following the program?

-If you are in good standing at the end of the program, you can continue on in the lab for independent study (this is course credit, which counts towards major elective requirements).
+If you are in good standing at the end of the program, you can continue on in the lab for the fall semester.

 What kinds of things will this program prepare me for?